 3. Paint code:

-The various paint codes available have been outlined at section 3 of this guide above.
+The XW GT paint codes are detailed at section 3 of this guide.

 4. Trim code: